 Gonorrhea is a sexually transmitted disease that is caused by the bacterium Neisseria gonorrhoeae.
-Why is it important?

 Gonorrhea is the second most commonly reported infectious disease in the United States.
 Like chlamydia, gonorrhea is substantially underdiagnosed and under-reported, and about twice as many new infections are estimated to occur each year than are reported.